 The subjects of CPR, correct bandaging, how to deal with shock in pets, snake bites etc. are all things that most of us hope that we never have to encounter both with our own pets or someone else’s but knowing what to do should the worst- case scenario ever happen is an excellent confidence booster.

 It may surprise you to learn that, according to the respected house/pet sitter providers www.housesitmatch.com around 80% of enquiries for house sitting are from clients with pets.
-This alone highlights the value that a pet related qualification such as pet first aid can bring to a house/pet sitter profile.
+This alone highlights the importance of your petsitter profile and the likely value that a pet related qualification such as pet first aid can offer.
+It will certainly help in a pet minding petsitting assignment, especially where there are multiple pets.

 Pet First Aid Training